 Nashville feared becoming the next Atlanta, in terms of traffic.
 To avoid that fate, the Nashville Metropolitan Transit Authority (MTA) launched a Transit Strategic Plan.
 The need was dire—the region is expected to gain 1 million people over the next 25 years.
 “Nashville is a rapidly growing city with a transit system designed for a small city,” says Geoff Slater.

 Slater led the development of the plan, which was branded nMotion.
 The team conducted extensive outreach for 15 months to gather feedback, which culminated in a draft plan envisioning a $6 billion expansion of transit in Middle Tennessee.
 The cornerstone of that vision is a core network of light rail, bus rapid transit and rapid bus services.

-On September 21, the Regional Transit Authority board unanimously approved the 25-year plan to improve traffic in Middle Tennessee.
+The Regional Transit Authority board in September 2016 unanimously approved the 25-year plan to improve traffic in Middle Tennessee.
 “It will completely transform Nashville,” says Slater.
 “It’s going to be a great transit system for a great city.”

 Read the story in the Tennessean: “Middle Tennessee leaders adopt $6B regional transit plan”

 Listen to the NPR story about implementation of light rail: Nashville Mayor calls for big spending to get started on light rail”